Resources for Support

 The professional staff of the Cook Counseling Center, Schiffert Health Center, and the Virginia Tech Women’s Center are confidential resources and are not required to report allegations of possible sexual harassment, sexual assault, domestic violence, dating violence or stalking.
 If you wish to talk to someone confidentially about what you are experiencing and your options, contact:

-Note: All other Virginia Tech employees, GTAs, GRAs, and RAs are mandatory reporters and must notify the Title IX or deputy Title IX coordinator immediately about matters of possible sexual assault, sexual harassment, domestic violence, dating violence or stalking.
+Note: All other Virginia Tech employees, GTAs, GRAs, and RAs are mandatory reporters and must notify the Title IX coordinator immediately about matters of possible sexual assault, sexual harassment, domestic violence, dating violence or stalking.

 More resources are listed on our Student Services page